CrayLabs/SmartSim/doc/tutorials/05_training.rst

 Again, this is enough for simple simulations.
-If the simulation uses MPI, then the ``DataGenerator`` needs to know about the possible sub-indices.
-For example, if the simulation runs 8 MPI ranks, the ``DataGenerator`` initialization will need to be adapted as follows
+If the simulation uses MPI, then the ``DynamicDataGenerator`` needs to know about the possible sub-indices.
+For example, if the simulation runs 8 MPI ranks, the ``DynamicDataGenerator`` initialization will need to be adapted as follows

 .. code-block:: python